-Taiwan Steel Union Co., Ltd (the "Company") was formerly named Chungpei Environmental Engineering Co., Ltd, which was established in April 1995 and incorporated in August of the same year.
-The Company changed its name to Taiwan Steel Union Co., Ltd. in November 1996.
+Taiwan Steel Union Co., Ltd (the "Company") was established in April 1995 and incorporated in August of the same year.

 The Company's main business is to dispose and reuse general industrial waste and hazardous industrial waste as well as manufacture and trade non-ferrous metal (zinc oxide) and non-metallic mineral products.